Shopify/vscode-as/README.md

 Note: using an extension different than `ts` might cause weird behaviors when using third party libraries that don't use the same file extension.

+## Troubleshooting

+- Some versions of the this extension will require a minimum language server server version, please make sure your language server version is compliant.

+- Versions 0.3.0 to 0.3.2 _do not work_.
+Please update to a version that's equal or greater to 0.3.3